 - Second Opinion: Financial planning professionals serve as a second set of eyes for their clients.
 For example, we’ve reviewed clients’ tax returns and in some cases recommended that their tax return(s) be amended, which has resulted in unexpected additional tax refunds – sometimes in the thousands of dollars.

 - Average Investor Return: Many people think that paying an advisor fee will cause investment returns to suffer.
-However, the average investor annual return over the 20 year period ended 12/31/2011 is only 3.49% whereas the stock market returned 7.81%.
+However, the average investor annual return over the 20 year period ended 12/31/2020 is only 5.96% whereas the stock market (S&P 500) returned 7.47%.
 The reason for the disparity: the average investor moves money around much too often usually due to emotion.
 A good financial planning professional can help to protect a client from themselves.

 - Do It Yourselfers May Be Paying More in Fees Than They Realize: This goes back to the principle of “you don’t know what you don’t know”.
 Virtually every non-IRA mutual fund has the following expenses: expense ratio, trading expenses, and tax costs.
-According to Morningstar the average retail mutual fund expense ratio is 1.33%.
+According to Fidelity the average equity mutual fund expense ratio is 1.40%.
 According to “The Little Book of Common Sense Investing, the average mutual fund has trading costs of 1.00% and tax costs of 1.80%.
 Add it all up and you could be paying over 4.00% and not even realize it.
-A financial planning professional can help you to understand what costs you are currently paying.
-Also they should be able to fully disclose to you all fees if you choose to work with them.
+It would be a shame if you were paying that much in fees and not getting financial advice or help with investment management.
+A good financial planning professional can help you to understand what costs you are currently paying.
+If you are one of the unlucky ones paying too much in fees, you may benefit by working with a fiduciary-based financial planner, who would likely charge you far less in fees and give you the advice you need.

 - Stock Overlap: Owning a bunch of mutual funds does not mean that you are diversified.
 In some cases each of your mutual funds could own the exact same stocks.
 This is known as stock overlap.
 A financial planning professional can help you to determine if your portfolio has stock overlap.
 The portfolios at our firm have virtually no stock overlap.
 Each investment owns distinctly different stocks or bonds.

-- Asset Allocation: Choosing the appropriate mix of stocks, bonds, cash, and alternative investments is vitally important.
+- Asset Allocation: Choosing the appropriate mix of stocks, bonds, and cash is vitally important.
 This is known as asset allocation.
 This mixture determines how much risk you will be taking.
 We’ve dealt with people who came to our firm and we discovered that they were taking on way more risk than they realized.
-This is not good if you plan to retire soon or if you’re risk averse.
+They told us they were conservative, yet we discovered their investment choices were very aggressive.
+Or perhaps worse, we’ve discovered that some people thought they were investing somewhat aggressively, but their money was just sitting in cash, hardly growing at all.
 A financial planning professional can be of guidance in determining the appropriate mix of investments specifically for you.

 - Financial Advice: Probably the greatest advantage of a financial planning professional is their ability to give advice.
 I’m not just talking about investment advice.
 Investments are just one component of a person’s overall financial plan.
 There are other components to consider such as minimizing taxes, protecting your assets, planning for children’s college, building a retirement plan, preserving wealth, charitable planning, determining whether to have a Will or a Trust, etc… And it’s only in the context of comprehensive planning that effective recommendations can be made regarding these components.
 A financial planning professional can guide you through this process.